- Public Works Department

 These manufacturers use the recovered recyclable material in place of virgin materials, which is beneficial for the environment.
 By separating these recyclable waste materials from other household waste, Lewiston’s residents help reduce the cost of solid waste (trash) disposal by making these materials-paper fiber, metal, plastic and glass-available for re-use in manufacturing.

-The City’s annual average expense for waste disposal at the Mid Maine Waste Action Corp.
-(MMWAC) is $445,000 (FY2016).
 When residents separate Single Stream Recyclable waste from their household trash, they reduce the City’s expense for trash disposal because there is no disposal fee (for the City of Lewiston and its residents) for disposal of Single Stream Recyclable Waste.
 This is a cost-saving measure for the City of Lewiston and its taxpayers.

-An ePass allows the holder to waive fees on disposal of up to 1,000 pounds of solid waste disposed at the City’s Solid Waste Facility. ePasses are issued at no cost for Lewiston residential property owners who are current on all outstanding tax payments and fees.
-Tenants of rental property and owners of multi-unit apartment buildings (who pay the City for trash collection services) may purchase the ePass for $20. e-Passes and Multi-unit Buildings
+Lewiston's EZCard allows the holder to waive fees on disposal of up to 1,000 pounds of solid waste disposed at the City’s Solid Waste Facility.
+An EZCard is issued at no cost for Lewiston residential property owners who are current on all outstanding tax payments and fees.
+Tenants of rental property and owners of multi-unit apartment buildings (who pay the City for trash collection services) may purchase the EZCard for $25.
+EZCard and Multi-unit Buildings

-The ePass uses information contained on the purchaser’s driver’s license to establish a virtual account on the Solid Waste Facility’s computerized scale management system.
-When the purchaser of the pass (or member of that household) brings household waste to the Solid Waste Facility, they will be asked for his/her driver’s license.
-After dumping completion, the material disposed of will be recorded on the City’s computer system, and a receipt showing the weight of waste material disposed (and weight remaining in the ePass account) will be issued.
+After dumping completion, the material disposed of will be recorded on the City’s computer system, and a receipt showing the weight of waste material disposed (and weight remaining in the EZcard account) will be issued.
 As in the past, once the 1,000 lb. limit has been reached/exceeded, the holder will be required to pay for any overage at that time.
 Debit and credit cards will be the only accepted form of payment.

-Other items related to the City’s ePass program include -
+Other items related to the City’s EZCard include:

 - Wastes typically brought to the Solid Waste Facility for disposal (and which are not collected during weekly curbside trash collection services) include: construction and demolition waste, waste kitchen appliances, furniture (including bedroom furniture and bedding), carpeting and yard debris.
 For more detailed information on wastes accepted for disposal or guidance on disposal of unusual wastes, please contact the Solid Waste Facility at 513-3006.